pyodide/sphinx-js/README.rst

 * ``preConvert?: (app: Application) => Promise<void>;``

-  This hook is called with the TypeDoc application as argument before the typescript files are parsed.
+  This hook is called with the TypeDoc application as argument before the TypeScript files are parsed.
 For example, it can be used to add extra TypeDoc plugins.

 * ``postConvert: (app: Application, project: ProjectReflection, typeDocToIRMap: Map<DeclarationReflection, TopLevelIR>) => void``